Watch the Artemis moon rocket's final prelaunch test on the launchpad – KION546

 There is currently a live view of the rocket on NASA’s website, with intermittent commentary.

-The mission management team chair gave a “go” to begin fueling, but the team is waiting for the launch director to officially decide when to begin.

-Tanking is currently on hold because of an issue identified with the backup supply of gaseous nitrogen.
-The launch team has already replaced the valve causing the issue.
-The hold could last for up to 90 minutes.
+Tanking was on hold Monday morning because of an issue identified with the backup supply of gaseous nitrogen.
+The launch team replaced the valve causing the issue.
+In order to make sure the backup supply is functioning as expected, it has been swapped in as the primary supply for today’s test.

-A two-hour test window will begin later Monday, with the Artemis team targeting the first countdown at 2:40 p.m.
+The hold lifted at 9:28 a.m.
 ET.
+Liquid oxygen and liquid hydrogen, cooled to minus 297 degrees Fahrenheit (minus 182 degrees Celsius), will fill the tanks.
+Venting may be visible as the tanks fill.

+A two-hour test window will begin later, with the Artemis team targeting the first countdown at 4:30 p.m.
+ET. due to the tanking delay.

 First, team members will go through a countdown to 33 seconds before launch, then stop the cycle.
 The clock will be reset; then the countdown will resume again and run until about 10 seconds before a launch would occur.